 - Case studies of censorship/intolerance in history.

-- Explores the relationship of toleration and free speech to key institutions in society, in particular a free press and a flourishing of the arts.
+- Political and cultural institutions that lead to freedom or censorship.
+In particular, their relationship to key institutions in society, such as a free press and a flourishing of the arts.

 - A one-to-two-page abstract of the project on behalf of your university, college, think tank, or other 501(c)(3) organization.
 The abstract should provide sufficient detail for reviewers to assess the nature and feasibility of the idea.